The Best Baby Breathing Monitor Clip On

-In conclusion, now that you have gone through our list of our top 12 baby movement monitors you will have to make the decision if you really need a breathing monitor for your child.
+In conclusion, now that you have gone through the list of our top 12 baby movement monitors you will have to make the decision if you really need a breathing monitor for your child.

-Remember to see the list above for all the pro’s and con’s of each baby breathing monitor if you have further questions.
+Remember to see the list above for all the pros and cons of each baby breathing monitor if you have further questions.

 Do Baby Breathing Monitors Really Work?

-Most baby’s will not need a breathing monitor when they are newborns.
+Most babies will not need a breathing monitor when they are newborns.
 It is a great way to get peace of mind and sleep a little easier when a new parent has a movement monitor in place.

-While some are needed for reasons stated above, most families will not use a baby breathing monitor.
+While some are needed for the reasons stated above, most families will not use a baby breathing monitor.

 Do Baby Movement Monitors Prevent SIDS?

 The quick answer to that is NO. These monitors cannot prevent SIDS.
-The best thing you can do is practice safe sleeping habits with baby in order to reduce the possibility of SIDS.
+The best thing you can do is practice safe sleeping habits with your baby in order to reduce the possibility of SIDS.

 Some Monitors Will Give False Alarms

-While having more sleep and trusting that technology will do it’s job.
+While having more sleep and trusting that technology will do its job.
 You may get a midnight scare if the alarm of your breathing monitor goes off and you find that baby is still sleeping soundly.